CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/Bring Your Own IP upon Failover in AWS(BYOIP).md

 }}}

 ### Article Overview
-This article explains how to configure AWS networking in order to be able to failover servers from CenturyLink Cloud to the same IP space in AWS.
+This article explains how to configure AWS networking in order to be able to failover servers from Lumen Cloud to the same IP space in AWS.

 ### Requirements
 1. Having a VPN between AWS and CLC is not required for SaveHaven to work but it is in order to have AD replication working properly; domain controllers behind NAT is not a Microsoft best practice, for more information please see: https://support.microsoft.com/en-us/help/978772/description-of-support-boundaries-for-active-directory-over-nat